MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-in-own-project.md

     az config set defaults.location=<your_region>
     ```

 1. Create a new resource group to host your Azure Key Vault.
-A resource group is a container that holds related resources for an Azure solution.
+A resource group is a container that holds related resources for an Azure solution:

     ```azurecli
     az group create --name <your-resource-group>
     ```

-1. Create a new Azure Key Vault.
+1. Create a new Azure Key Vault:

     ```azurecli
     az keyvault create \